abhinavkumar17/arch-drift-detection/README.md

 With size as the only exclusion lever, the order files are costed in decides what survives.

+### What got dropped, and why the order matters

+48 files came out of the `HEAD~20` run.
+Looking at which ones, they were all at the tail of the list — and the order files are costed in is just the order they appear in the diff, which is alphabetical by path.

-In the `HEAD~20` run, two generated files — `docs/search.json` and its docset copy — are 287,405 and 287,423 tokens, together **72% of the entire budget**.
-They were excluded only because `docs/` sorts after `Source/` and `Tests/` in ASCII order.
-Under a different sort, those two files alone would evict all production Swift before review.
+That turns out to matter.
+Two generated search files are 287,405 and 287,423 tokens, about 72% of the whole budget between them.
+They were dropped only because `docs/` sorts after `Source/` and `Tests/`.
+Sort the list differently and those two files alone would push out every line of production Swift.

+So the ordering is doing real work here, and nobody chose it.
+Is it something we control?
+And does it mean the right files are reaching the model at the right time?
+With size as the only exclusion rule, whatever order the files arrive in is effectively the review policy.

-Secondary: packing stops at the first file that does not fit.
-At the stop point 786 tokens remained and `docs/docsets/Alamofire.xml` (104 tokens) would have fit, but was not costed.
+One smaller thing in the same area: packing stops at the first file that doesn't fit rather than carrying on.
+At the stopping point 786 tokens were still free, and there was a 104-token file further down the list.

-**Open question:** should costing order be value-based (production source first, generated output last) rather than alphabetical?

-## Reproduce it

-Everything under `evidence/` can be regenerated from scratch:

 ```
 pip install unidiff pytest